 Energy Breaker - Neverland - 1996 - Yukio Nakajima, Yuusei Yamamoto, and Yasunori Shiono

 This track is mainly the work of Nakajima.
-Yamamoto composed two tracks, as did Shiono, however, he only composed two original tracks for the game, and is credited also for a reuse of "Priphea Flowers" from the Lufia series.
+Yamamoto composed two tracks, as did Shiono, who only composed two original tracks for the game and is credited also for a reuse of "Priphea Flowers" from the Lufia series.

 Lufia: The Legend Returns - Neverland - Sep.
 7 2001 - Yasunori Shiono, Akiko Ishibashi, Tomoko Morita, and Yukio Nakajima

 Yukio Nakajima did arrangement of a couple tracks.
 Whether he composed any is unknown.

 Disney's Magical Park - Neverland - 2002 - Yukio Nakajima, Tomoko Morita, Akiko Ishibashi, and Yasunori Shiono